bitfireAT/davx5-manual/managed_davx5.rst

      - HTTP proxy port number
    * - wifi_only
      - boolean
-     - *true* = DAVx⁵ will only sync when a WiFi connection is active (doesn't apply to manually forced synchronization);
+     - | *true* = DAVx⁵ will only sync when a WiFi connection is active (doesn't apply to manually forced synchronization)
-       *false* = DAVx⁵ will sync regardless of the connection type
+       | *false* = DAVx⁵ will sync regardless of the connection type
    * - wifi_only_ssids
      - text (comma-separated list)
      - when set, DAVx⁵ will only sync when device is connected to one of these WiFis;